 While turmeric’s properties checked all the boxes, this study did not yield any statistically significant changes in the IBS group.
 However, it was able to provide symptom relief in 116 patients with dyspepsia (abdominal pain, flatulence, epigastric discomfort, etc.).
 (6, 7)

 A meta-analysis analyzed five randomized and controlled trials.
-Three of the tests, including a total of 326 patients, found a beneficial effect using curcumin for IBS symptoms.
+Three of the tests, including a total of 326 patients, found a beneficial effect while using curcumin for IBS symptoms.

 Again, it was turmeric’s anti-inflammatory and antioxidant properties that took center stage.
 Curcumin’s capacity to modulate gut microbiota also played an essential role in the studies.
 The results were not statistically significant, but the slight improvements in IBS were noteworthy.
 (8)

 In studies performed using turmeric for thyroid function, researchers learned that hypothyroidism and IBS often have small intestinal bacterial overgrowth (SIBO) in common.
 Curcumin has shown that it can combat this issue, helping to relieve the symptoms of both conditions.